-Aranda de Duero will have a heat network similar to those of Valladolid and the Soria town of Ólvega
+Aranda de Duero will have a heating network similar to those in Valladolid and the Soria town of Ólvega

-The mayor of Aranda de Duero (Burgos), Raquel González, has visited the biomass thermal power plant that the Soria energy services company Rebi has built in Soria in the 'Heat Network' project, which already supplies thermal energy to more of 5,000 Sorianos and twenty public buildings in its first phase.
-The reason for the visit of the first mayor, who has been accompanied by part of the rest of the municipal corporation, is to learn first-hand and in the place of a project that will be extrapolated to the Arandina town soon.
-The Network projected in Aranda will be executed by Rebi, and will have the same characteristics as the other two that are already in operation; the Valladolid Heat Network, which links twenty buildings of the University, and the Heat Network of the Soria town of Ólvega, which has been in operation for three years.
+The mayor of Aranda de Duero (Burgos), Raquel González, visited the biomass thermal power plant that Rebi, an energy services company based in Soria, has built as part of the 'Heat Network' project.
+This project, in its first phase, already supplies thermal energy to more than 5,000 residents of Soria and some twenty public buildings.
+The mayor, accompanied by members of the municipal council, visited the plant to see firsthand a project that will soon be implemented in Aranda.
+The network planned for Aranda will be built by Rebi and will have the same characteristics as the two other networks it already operates: the Valladolid Heat Network, which connects some twenty university buildings, and the Heat Network in the Soria town of Ólvega, which has been running for three years.

-The initiative is part of the bet that the Junta de Castilla y León is doing for promoting clean heat systems with an investment of eight million euruntil 2020.
-A dozen direct jobs will be created, was born of the need that the mayor made on the table to make Aranda de Duero an energetically efficient municipality, and of the possibility by Rebi of finding the client type of the network and adequate demand.
-Under this premise the collaboration of the construction company Peache and the Public Society of Infrastructure and Environment of Castilla y León (Somacyl) has been sought.
+The initiative is part of the commitment of the Regional Government of Castile and León to promote clean heating systems, with an investment of eight million eurthrough 2020.
+It will create ten direct jobs and arose from the need expressed by the mayor to make Aranda de Duero an energy-efficient municipality, and from Rebi's ability to identify the ideal customer for the network and the appropriate demand.
+Based on this premise, collaboration was sought with the construction company Peache and the Public Infrastructure and Environment Company of Castile and León (Somacyl).

-The aim of the project is to extend the centralized heating network throughout the entire Aranda Civic Center and even reach the Residential Estate and other populated areas such as the La Estación neighborhood.
+The aim of the project is to extend the centralized heating network throughout the entire Civic Centre of Aranda and even reach the Residential Estate and other populated areas such as the La Estación neighborhood.

-Although it is not yet completely closed, the thermal power plant could be built at the northeast end of the Civic Center Sector, on municipally owned land, a plot of 3,400 square meters next to the bus station, between the railroad tracks, the street new opening Isabel I of Castile and the old road to Valladolid.
+Although it is not yet completely finalized, the thermal power plant could be built in the northeast corner of the Civic Center Sector, on municipally owned land, a plot of 3,400 square meters near the bus station, located between the railway tracks, the newly opened Isabel I de Castilla street and the old Valladolid road.

 Leave a reply